aikalima/airbnb_proxy/README.md

 development
 -----------
-If you plan to do development and modify CoffeeScript files, you should install the [CoffeeScript](http://coffeescript.org) compiler:

-    npm install -g coffee-script

 When you plan to make changes to the CoffeeScript source files, you can run:

     coffee -cw <root folder>

 in the background to have it continuously watch for changes and recompile as needed.

 project structure